-Net Change in Fund Balance - governmental fund \$ 55,323 Amounts reported for governmental activities in the statement of activities is different because: Deferred revenue per modified accrual to full accrual revenue in the statement of activities 77,174 Some expenses reported in the statement of activities do not require the use of current financial resources, and therefore, are not reported as expenditures in governmental funds.
-(Increase) in accrued compensated absences (13,818) Increase in Net Assets \$\$ 118,679
+Net Change in Fund Balance - governmental fund \$ (264,948) Amounts reported for governmental activities in the statement of activities is different because: Prior year deferred revenue recorded as revenue in the current year in the governmental fund.
+(77,174) Some expenses reported in the statement of activities do not require the use of current financial resources, and therefore, are not reported as expenditures in governmental funds.
+Increase in accrued compensated absences 7 (2,332) (Decrease) in Net Assets \$ (344,454)

-Statement of Revenues, Expenditures Budget and Actual - General Fund
+Statement of Revenues, Expenditures Budget and Actual General Fund